ohSnapDude/pinePhoneDocumentation/general/manualAppInstallation.md

 If you need examples to go off of, I'll be pulling some examples from a couple of previous builds - [qtPass](../postmarketOs/qtpass.md) and [qTox](../postmarketOs/qtox.md).

-If jumped from one of those or another page from this repo talking about building something, you will probably need to set the permissions of the app to yourself so you can move it around.
+If you jumped from one of those or another page from this repo talking about building something, you will probably need to set the permissions of the app to yourself so you can move it around.
 You can do this by running:

 `sudo chown user ./path/to/Executable`